TosbackCgusBridge-Bot/CGUs-versions/T-mobile/Terms of Service.md

 *   Please check our coverage maps, which approximate our anticipated coverage area outdoors.
 Your experience on our network may vary and change without notice depending on a variety of factors.
 For more information, click here.
 You agree that we are not liable for problems relating to Service availability or quality.
 *   For more information about roaming, click here.
-*   To provide the best possible experience for the most possible customers, we prioritize the data usage of a small percentage of our Unlimited high-speed data customers who use the highest amount of data below that of other customers in times and locations where there are competing customer demands for network resources.
+*   To provide the best possible experience for the most possible customers, we prioritize the data usage of a small percentage of our data customers who use the highest amount of data (currently, more than 25GB) below that of other customers in times and locations where there are competing customer demands for network resources.
 Click here for more information.
 *   Additionally, we may implement other network management practices, such as caching less data and deploying streaming video optimization technology.
 For more information on video optimization, click here.
-*   Our Open Internet Policy includes important information on these topics as well as information on commercial terms, performance characteristics (such as expected speed, latency and packet loss) and network practices.
+*   Our Open Internet Policy includes important information on these topics as well as information on commercial terms, performance characteristics (such as expected speed, latency) and network practices.

 **\*WHAT ARE THE PERMITTED AND PROHIBITED USES FOR MY DEVICE AND THE SERVICE?**